 “We will begin the process to identify a new General Manager immediately,” Johnson’s statement concluded.

-Douglas, the Jets’ general manager since June 2019, was in the final year of his contract.
+Douglas had been the Jets’ general manager since June 2019.
 The Jets went 30-64 during Douglas’ tenure with no playoff appearances.
+He was in the final year of his contract.

 Johnson is overhauling the football department.
-Douglas’ dismissal came exactly seven weeks after Johnson fired coach Robert Saleh following a Week 5 loss in London.
+Douglas’ dismissal came exactly six weeks after Johnson fired coach Robert Saleh following a Week 5 loss in London.

 Coming into the season, the Jets were considered a playoff contender — at the very least.
 Since starting 2-1, the Jets have underachieved and underperformed.
 They’re careening toward their 14th straight year of missing the playoffs.